 Diverse and Culturally Confident

-The program is designed by the federal government expressly to diversify the next generation of business and industry movers and shakers.
-To be eligible for a scholarship to study in Oman applicants must be Pell Grant recipients and academically talented and motivated.
+The program is designed by the federal government expressly to diversify the next generation of business and industry movers and shakers, including those in Oman as it has such a significant handle on the Middle Eastern world.
+To be eligible for a scholarship to study in Oman, applicants must be Pell Grant recipients and outstandingly academically talented and motivated.
 Monetary awards may be as much as $5,000.

 Study Abroad Organizations

-The program in Oman: Political Culture and Development, offered by the School for International Training (SIT) is designed similarly to the organization’s other innovate study abroad programs.
-SIT is a leading study abroad organization packaging a healthy number of international programs designed for today’s college students.
+The program in Oman: Political Culture and Development, offered by the School for International Training (SIT) is designed similarly to the organization’s other innovative study abroad programs, with an immersion and flexibility in mind to create a unique foreign experience.
+SIT is a leading study abroad organization packaging a generous number of diverse international programs designed for today’s college students.

 - Middle East and Islamic Studies Scholarships provide auxiliary funding for students in the Oman program.
 Awards are given based on academic merit and financial need.